 Self-archiving in UMaine's open access, institutional repository helps faculty, students, and staff manage their professional reputations, increase scholarly impact, and create a long-term legacy for their academic contributions.
 Additionally, many Federal agencies now requireMaine Dataverse Network for big data archiving while DigitalCommons@UMaine provides open access to published research findings.

-Self-archive only full-text work that can be made openly available.
-Many publishers now allow university scholars to post full-text copies of the author's accepted manuscripts (if not the publisher's version) in an open access institutional repository.
-For some published works, permission to post full content must be sought.
+Members of the UMaine community may self-archive only full-text work that can be made openly available online.
+Many publishers now allow university scholars to post full-text copies of an author's accepted manuscript (if not the publisher's version) in an open access, institutional repository.